microsoft/PSRule/docs/quickstart/standalone-rule.md

 ### Define a selector

 A _selector_ can be used to filter a list of all services to only services that are set to start automatically.
-Selectors use YAML or JSON expressions are are similar to rules in many ways.
+Selectors use YAML or JSON expressions and are similar to rules in many ways.
 A selector determines _if_ the rule will be run or skipped.

 - If the selector is `true` then the rule will be run and either pass or fail.